 Imagine that a damaging fire completely ruins your restaurant on March 11th.
 The next morning, the entire country goes into lockdown because of a deadly pandemic that is spreading across the globe, and restaurants all over the country are forced to close for an indefinite time.
 Some weeks later, you learn that the damages of 10 million Danish kroner will not be covered by your insurance.
 Sounds like the plot of a dark movie?
 That was the very scenario Restaurant Palægade in Copenhagen faced earlier this year.
 But on June 8th, less than three months later, the core team from Palægade reopened again on the corner of Møntergade and Gammel Mønt as Restaurant Møntergade.
+(Update: The restaurant has been moved across the street to Møntergade 19).
 The iconic red timber-framed building is the venue that used to house Claus “Den Røde” Christensen’s legendary restaurant Gammel Mønt.
 I can’t imagine a better group of people to take care of such a historic space than sommelier Rasmus Amdi Larsen, restaurant manager Simon Olesen, and head chef Karina Pedersen.
 Once again, their Danish smørrebrød (open-faced sandwiches) will please the appetite of Copenhageners (and soon, hopefully, visitors too).

 Looking for more great spots for food and drinks in Copenhagen?
 Check out our city map of Copenhagen!

-RESTAURANT MØNTERGADE Address & Contact Information Gammel Mønt 41, Indre By, Copenhagen, Denmark Website Instagram Facebook Opening Hours Monday-Sunday 11:30am to 5:00pm
+MØNTERGADE Address & Contact Information Møntergade 19, Indre By, Copenhagen, Denmark Website Instagram Facebook

 We were met outside by a confused look from the waitress who opened the door – as if she had forgotten how guests looked like.
 Who can really blame her after three months of hiatus, though?
 We’ll admit, we’ve almost lost sight of how to use a knife and fork ourselves.
 Soon after mentioning that we had a reservation, we were led inside and seated at a two-top by the window on the first floor.